-Money – we all know the purpose, importance and value of this.
-It’s very crucial for living and yet we call it’s not THE thing in life (generosity) But when it comes to teaching kids the ‘Value of Money’ how are we doing that?
-Most of my friends and colleagues live in nuclear families – where in both parents are working and kid is either at day care or under a relative’s care.
+Money – we all know the purpose, importance, and value of this.
+It’s very crucial for the living and yet we call it’s not THE thing in life (generosity) But when it comes to teaching kids the ‘Value of Money’ how are we doing that?
+Most of my friends and colleagues live in nuclear families – wherein both parents are working and the kid is either at daycare or under a relative’s care.
 Hence, when they get time off with the kids – the pleasantries are all around.
 Fulfilling demands – without being questioned of course (haven’t you heard of guilt cautious) But what are kids imbibing from all this……???

-So, let’s talk about few ways to Teach Value of Money to The Kids –
+So, let’s talk about a few ways to Teach Value of Money to The Kids –

-1.Talk about necessities – collecting play-dough, crayons, McDonald’s freebies on every visit is not a necessity.
-It’s really important to teach value of money attached to the necessity of their demand.
-Last month my little lady wanted to get a new swim-gear, when I asked her the reason – she said, I like Frozen collection and I want to have one of that.
-So, how do you curb such demands – simple explain the logic, kids are much smarter today than their age.
+Collecting play-dough, crayons, McDonald’s freebies on every visit is not a necessity.
+It’s really important to teach the value of money attached to the necessity of their demand.
+Last month my little lady wanted to get a new swim-gear.
+When I asked her the reason – she said, I like Frozen collection and I want to have one of that.
+So, how do you curb such demands – simply explain the logic, kids are much smarter today than their age.